ibm-cloud-architecture/vaccine-order-mgr-pg/README.md

 The `-Dui.deps -Dui.dev` arguments are used to prepare and build the vue.js app from the `ui` folder.
 The packaging build a runner jar and push it to the private image registry in OpenShift.

+* Be sure to get the Order Microservice URL to access the user interface, using `oc get routes` on the project.

+Once deployed go to the demonstration section, next.

+## Demonstration

+See the script in [this section](https://ibm-cloud-architecture.github.io/vaccine-solution-main/solution/orderms/#demonstration-script).

 ## Build and run locally